MLA OLED vs. QD-OLED: What’s the Difference?

 With TV manufacturers constantly trying to push the boundaries of OLED TVs, we’ve been left with a myriad of technological terms that can often feel very overwhelming to get to grips with.
 Leaving you wondering what does it all mean?
 And does it even matter?

 Well for those looking to find the perfect TV for their home, the differences can make a big difference in which model you should go for.
-Whether you’re interested in the Sony A95L (QD-OLED), Samsung S95C (QD-OLED), LG G3 (MLA) or Panasonic MZ2000 (MLA) for example, you’ll struggle to find the best option without knowing the difference between the technology types.
+Whether you’re interested in the Sony A95L (QD-OLED), Samsung S95D (QD-OLED), LG G4 (MLA) or Panasonic Z95A (MLA) for example, you’ll struggle to find the best option without knowing the difference between the technology types.

 While both MLA and QD-OLED share the common goal of enhancing OLED visual performance, throughout this blog, we’ll be breaking down the pros and cons of both technologies to help you find the best option for your home.

-For this comparison, we will be using the LG G3 (MLA OLED) and the Sony Bravia XR A95L (QD-OLED) as examples.
-We highlighted both as the best OLED TV’s on the market right now in our review.
-Therefore, making these best references to see MLA vs. OLED technology in all of their glory.
+For this comparison, we will be using the LG G4 (MLA OLED) and the Sony Bravia XR A95L (QD-OLED) as examples.
+We highlighted both of theses as some of the best OLED TV’s on the market right now in recent reviews.
+Therefore, making these two of the best references to see MLA vs. OLED technology in all of their glory.

 Want a more in-depth comparison?
-Watch our LG G3 vs. Sony A95L Review on YouTube
+Watch our TV Panel Type Buying Guide on YouTube

 💡 Useful Note: When talking about LG Display Technology and MLA, you may see the name META come up too.
 This essentially refers to the brand's META booster algorithm, which also helps to ensure peak performance.
 To avoid any confusion, just know they cover the same ground when it comes to TV displays.